 Westies do well in country houses and city apartments, homes with cats or multiple dogs, and are not too scared of strangers.
 Westies only grow to be ten or eleven inches tall at shoulder height, and can weigh anywhere from 13 to 22 pounds when fully grown.

-When planning to adopt a puppy, it’s important to educate yourself about the breed’s typical traits, habits, likes, and dislikes to make sure the new dog will fit into your life.
+When planning to adopt or buy a puppy, it’s important to educate yourself about the breed’s typical traits, habits, likes, and dislikes to make sure the new dog will fit into your life.

 Here are a few things to know about Westie puppies:

-Your Westie will probably never grow out of the high energy he has as a puppy.
+Your Westie will probably never grow out of the high energy they have as a puppy.
 If you’re looking for a laid-back couch potato of a pup, you should probably look elsewhere.
 Westies are happiest when they can be active enough to burn off their large amounts of energy.

-If there aren’t enough opportunities for them to do this they may become frustrated.
-If you work all day, make sure your Westie has something to occupy him, like toys or games he can play.
+If there aren’t enough opportunities for them to do this, they may become frustrated.
+If you work all day, make sure your Westie has something to occupy them, like toys or games they can play.

 Another reason Westies need to stay active is that they have a fairly high potential for weight gain.
 Their tiny frames can’t accommodate too much extra weight.
 Keeping your Westie active and trim will help to prevent health issues like joint pain later in his life.